Zander-Snow-Sigma/personal_sale_tracker/README.md

 #### Storage
 There are 2 options for storage:

-1. Short Term storage
+1. Short Term storage:
     - This is a PostgreSQL server with an RDS database.

-2. Long Term storage
+2. Long Term storage:
     - This will be an S3 bucket containing csv files from each day.
 The csv files contain all of the data from the previous days RDS database and then resets the database ready for the current day.
 This will be triggered by an EventBridge.
 The triggered will is an ECS task that reads from the RDS and uploads the content to a csv file within an S3 bucket.

 #### Emailing Service

 There are many emailing services throughout this project:

-1. New User Sign up - A user will receive an email via SES when they are initially added to the product system asking them to verify their identity.
+1. New User Sign up
+    - A user will receive an email via SES when they are initially added to the product system asking them to verify their identity.
 Only after the user verifies their identity will they be able to receive the following emails.

-2. Price drop email - A user will receive an email via SES when a product they are subscribed to has dropped in price (i.e. gone on sale).
+2. Price drop email
+    - A user will receive an email via SES when a product they are subscribed to has dropped in price (i.e. gone on sale).
 The user will receive this email within 3 minutes of the price dropping in order to maximize the chances of successful user purchase.

-[TO-DO]: Add in any more emails that are going to be made!
+3. Product no longer available
+    - A user will receive an email via SES when a product they are subscribed to no longer exists.
+This means the product has been taken off the website entirely and the url is invalid.

 #### Dashboard

-[TO-DO]: Write summary for dashboard.
+For this project, a dashboard is provided using Streamlit.
+The dashboard here is run as a service within an ECS cluster.
+The dashboard will read from the RDS so that it can obtain real-time data and it will also read from an S3 bucket to obtain historical data as well.

 ## Entity Relationship Diagram (ERD)